topcoder-platform/autopilot-v6/README.md

 For more detailed technical information, please see the documents in the `docs/` directory:

-- `docs/CHALLENGE_API_INTEGRATION.md`: A deep dive into the integration with the Challenge API, recovery, and sync services.
+- `docs/CHALLENGE_API_INTEGRATION.md`: A deep dive into the integration with the Challenge database, recovery, and sync services.
 - `docs/SCHEDULER.md`: Detailed explanation of the event-based scheduling architecture.

 ## Troubleshooting